Jercik/perplexity-agent-mcp/README.md

 ## Perplexity Agent MCP

-An MCP server that gives your coding assistant access to Perplexity AI through two tools: `lookup` for quick fact-checking and `answer` for in-depth research with recommendations.
+An opinionated Model Context Protocol server that seamlessly integrates Perplexity AI's Sonar models into AI coding assistants like Claude Code.
+It provides two specialized, purpose-built tools—`lookup` for instant fact-checking of API syntax and documentation details, and `answer` for comprehensive research with actionable recommendations—delivering clean, focused responses without internal reasoning.

 ### Setup